 The future of I&C engineering is shaped by a number of emerging trends.

-Innovations in technology continue to drive the industry forward.
+Technological innovations continue to drive industry forward.
 They influence maintenance strategies and optimize production processes.

-The rise of smart instrumentation and increased integration with information technology underscores the need for engineers to have a strong grasp on both the software and hardware aspects of the trade.
+The rise of intelligent instrumentation and increased integration with information technologies underline the need for engineers to have a good command of the software and hardware aspects of the business.

 In industrial environments such as oil & gas, nuclear or renewable energies, predictive maintenance models are set to become the norm.
 They will reduce the frequency of unplanned machine downtime.

-Engineers versed in cutting-edge technology are poised to lead projects that dovetail with international standards for engineering practice.
+Engineers versed in cutting-edge technology are ready to lead projects that meet international standards of engineering practice.

 The role of the I&C engineer is not static.
-It evolves in concordance with technological advancements.
-This ensures that the machinery and systems within various industries continue to operate with optimal efficiency and safety.
+It evolves in line with technological advances.
+This ensures that machines and systems in various industries continue to operate with optimum efficiency and safety.

 Green energy